Dr. Elyse Watkins, DHSc, PA-C, DFAAPA

 Keywords: HPV; vaccine; community health; women's health; genital warts; cervical cancer.

 Nwabudike SA.
 Promoting HPV Vaccination Uptakes by Creating Parental Awareness on Cervical Cancer and HPV Vaccination.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.